 “Hide Nor Hair” is next.
 The piano and percussion give it more of a jazz feel that you‘d expect from the likes of Van Morrison.

 “Crime of Passion” has a smooth soul sound.

 The third and final single “Johnny Friendly” went to number 31 on the UK charts.
 The lyrics tell the tale a local gangster with a shady past.

-I was a huge fan of the JoBoxers thanks to “Just Got Lucky” which I got into during my senior year of high school in 1983.
+I was a huge fan of the JoBoxers thanks to “Just Got Lucky” which I got into during my freshman year of college in 1983.
 The local college radio station played some of these tracks, and their music video for that hit was a favorite of mine.
 It took me a little over twenty six years though to track down the rest of the band’s discography for my music library.
 Patience was rewarded.
 These guys are solid musicians and made some great music.

 The Essential Boxerbeat album with twenty tracks, including this entire album, is available on iTunes for $9.99 (that averages out to fifty cents a track).